therealOri/eCrypt/README.md

 __                            __

 # ⚠️ You need to save the key that gets generated in the .key file before encrypting a new file.
 If you don't, you won't be able to decrypt the file again. ⚠️

+I am **not** responsible or liable for damages or issues from the misuse or maliciouse use of this code **or** any damages done/delt to anyone that uses or have/has been affected by/from these scripts/code.